elmar8287/elmar8287/README.md

 ###  I am currently enrolled at [Microverse](https://www.microverse.org/?grsf=04r25h) as a Full-Stack web developer student.<br>
 ###  I am  working daily on Microverse program to improve my skills through building projects in pair programming with developers from all over the world<br>
-###  You can check my portfolio and contact with me, if you need your project coded.
+###  You can check my portfolio and contact me if you need your project code.

 Here is a Fact: I'm in the top 1% [GitHub commits in Azerbaijan](https://commits.top/azerbaijan.html)😎